aneeshm11/Gemma3nChallenge/README.md

 https://www.kaggle.com/datasets/aneeshmukkamala/inferencedata/
 ```

-All-in-one inference dataset (contains all necessary components from above datasets)
+All-in-one inference dataset and code (contains all necessary components from above datasets)
+The ``vlm-inference-1``` notebook listed about is used for inference.
+The float32 variant model is also attatched to this notebook.

 # Repository Structure